 Urbana, IL 61801

-Mike Uhall is a post-defense Ph.D. in Political Science.
-He also has an M.A. in Philosophy.
-His research focuses on biopolitics and environmental political theory, and his dissertation intervenes in the intellectual history of political ecology in order to revise core political concepts, namely, freedom, subjectivity, and normativity.
-His work engages extensively with the new materialisms, philosophies of nature, and theories of the subject.
+Ph.D. in Political Science; M.A. in Philosophy.
+My dissertation intervenes in the intellectual history of political ecology in order to revise core political theoretical concepts, and my work, more broadly, engages extensively with new materialism, philosophies of nature, and theories of the subject.

 History of political thought

 Awards and Honors

 University of Illinois at Urbana-Champaign List of Teachers Ranked as Excellent by Their Students (Fall 2014, Fall 2018, Spring 2019, Fall 2019, Spring 2020).

 IPRH-Andrew W. Mellon Pre-Doctoral Fellowship in Bio-Humanities (2017-2018).

 Constantine W. Curris Award (2014, 2015, 2017) and Loren H. Plunkett Award (2015).

 Nicholson Graduate Student Fellowship for the School of Criticism and Theory at Cornell University (2012).

 “The end of the affair with life: political theory and the corpse.”
 Critical Horizons 20:4 (2019): 350-65. https://doi.org/10.1080/14409917.2019.1672274